TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/hsm_services.md

 This example demonstrates the use of HSM services.

-Two services are available.
+Three services are available.
 1. UID is a unique identifier for each device.
-It can be extracted  using **get_uid service**.
+It can be extracted  using **get uid service**.
-2. HSM **get_version_service** serves the client with TIFS-MCU version information.
+2. HSM **get version service** serves the client with TIFS-MCU version information.
+3. HSM **set firewall service** is used to configure MPU firewall regions.

 # Supported Combinations {#EXAMPLES_HSM_SERVICES_COMBOS}